dogolpeezon/GLFW-cube-and-pyramid/README.md

 For libs and include are in the deps/ directory.
 Prob best to apt-get GL libs though.

-Some people have used G++ compiler with all the GLFW libs linked..
+Some people have used g++ compiler with all the GLFW libs linked..
 IE:

 g++ glfw-0.cpp -o glfw -lGLEW -lglfw3 -lGL -lX11 -lXi -lXrandr -lXxf86vm -lXinerama -lXcursor -lrt -lm -pthread -ldl -lGLU